Hops2211/itmd-362-pp/pp-07/readme.md

 * HCI Guidline Three (URL): https://developer.apple.com/ios/human-interface-guidelines/overview/design-principles/
 * How you implemented it in your sketch:
-  Direct Manipulation.
-  The login screen will turn in accorandce with the device as well as you will be able to zoom in and it will adjust
+  Visuals.
+  The login will have larger text boxes for user input all of the text boxes will be the same size
+  Capital letters for the main heading of the page as well as the logion button light easily contrastable colors sensible easy spacing on all sides of each element